wjhopper/sds201_labs/_lectures/Data Manipulation with dplyr.md

 ---
-title: 'Lecture 4: Confidence Intervals'
+title: 'Lecture 4: Data Manipulation with dplyr'
 author: Will Hopper
 ---